|

 Vince Henry, sax & guitar, Jeff Bova, keyboards and Rick Gallwey,

 Percussion.
-Some of them had also participated on the tour after
+Some of them had also participated on the tour

-in shaping the touring band for Change and BB&Q band and played
+was influential in shaping the touring band for Change and

-a later important role in the song selection process on a number
+BB&Q band and played a later important role in the song selection

-of album projects for Little Macho Music.
-This lineup was almost
+process on a number of album projects for Little Macho Music.

-entirely stable until their last album in 85
+This lineup was almost entirely stable until their last album

 In